 You’ve just finished reading the news to discover that President Barack Obama has joined Twitter, joining the ranks with the Pope, British Monarchy, and other influential figures around the world.
 Coincidentally, the news organization that you’re reading the article from has an option to tweet the article out.

 It’s time for you and your company to tweet.
 You might think that Twitter is about posting emojis and following celebrities, but it’s meant for direct, live interactions — which grow company relationships and strengthen digital presence.

-- You can quickly talk about events while they’re happening.
+You can talk about things quickly as they’re happening

 Twitter has grown — both in its membership and in its business partnerships.
 With potential customers leaving Facebook every second, brands must follow them to other mediums, and Twitter is certainly one of them.

 Hannah Alkadi is a digital marketing intern at Catapult Creative Media.
 She studies advertising and visual communications at LSU, and spends her free time informing others about micronations.